harsh-dev0/HighlightHub/README.md

 - While the tool works flawlessly in local dev, YouTube blocks transcript access on production servers for many videos due to bot detection and lack of official API support.

-This breaks the core functionality, so I'm pausing this direction and will pivot to something more robust tomorrow.
+This breaks the core functionality, so I'm pausing this direction and will pivot to building something more robust product.
 Lesson learned: relying on scraped content from third-party platforms is risky for production apps.